OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 ## Introduction

 The aim of this chapter is to get journalists thinking about how to do safer online research.
 Journalists are often unclear about who is monitoring their online activity and how the data that is being collected can be used against them and their sources.
-This chapter is designed to help them understand who can access their information and it will provide them with concrete steps they can take to reduce this risk.
+This chapter is designed to help them understand who can access their information and provide them with concrete steps they can take to reduce this risk.

 This chapter will cover:

-- Thinking about individual risk when it comes to carrying out online research
+- Thinking about individual risk when carrying out online research
 - How information moves around the internet
 - Who is collecting online data and how it can be used against the media
 - The different ways that people can obtain a journalist’s online data